jaclu/tmux-menus/README.md

 ## Recent Changes

+- Big oops, I did the latest changes on a Mac, and I too late discovered it didn't work as intended on Linux, short term @menus_use_cache is disabled
-- Fixed a bug where disabling caching caused the plugin to crash due to an unnecessary Custom Menus check.
+- FAILED: Fixed a bug where disabling caching caused the plugin to crash due to an unnecessary Custom Menus check.
 - Explained boolean parameters and ensured all parameter samples in this README is consistent when it comes to quoting.